-- Ho Chi Minh City Walk Vinh Nghiêm Pagoda visit, lacquerware workshop, Chinatown (Cholon), Thien Hau Pagoda, Saigon Notre-Dame Basilica, City Hall, Bình Tây Market.
+- Ho Chi Minh City Walk Explore the city with your Tour Director and visit Vinh Nghiêm Pagoda, see a Lacquerware workshop, Chinatown (Cholon), Thien Hau Pagoda, Saigon Notre-Dame Basilica, City Hall, and Bình Tây Market.

 Ho Chi MinhHoi AnHueHa Long BayHanoi

 Humanities & Social Sciences

 - Vietnam War Cu Chi Tunnels Visit the Viet Cong’s infamous Cu Chi tunnels.
 During the Vietnam War these tunnels served as supply routes, hiding spots and underground living quarters containing storage bunkers, hospitals and kitchen facilities!

 - Optional - Long Tan Battlefield Excursion Visit the site of the Battle of Long Tan, Australia’s most costly single engagement of the Vietnam War.